-Join Anthony Q. Artis for an in-depth discussion in this video Mounting a lavalier microphone, part of Foundations of Video: Interviews.
+Join Anthony Q. Artis for an in-depth discussion in this video Mounting a lavalier microphone, part of Video Foundations: Interviews.

 Okay, let's go over another simple but essential skill you are going to need to shoot interviews, and that is how to properly mount a lav mic.
 Notice I said the word "properly."
 Think about the situation when someone shows up to an interview nicely dressed, the filmmaker has found the perfect backdrop, fussed with the lighting for 30 minutes; then the same otherwise detail-oriented filmmakers proceed to leave the mic wired dangling down the front of the subject's outfit.
 It's distracting to the audience, and it just looks unprofessional and sloppy.

 So I'm going to show you a much neater and more professional way to mount lav mics on your interview subjects.
 It's a simple three-step technique that takes a minute to learn, but a little longer to master to the point of being able to do it quickly in the heat of production.
 But master it you must if you want to shoot interviews and have them look more professional.
 Okay, step one: put your lav mic into the tie clip.
 Tie clips come standard with most models.
 Hide the wire by having your subject drop the mic transmitter or capsule down inside the clothing.
 Then tuck the accessed wire into their waistline or pocket.